-When I wrote the post on Pino Sciola’s singing stones, I received many messages from readers asking me to post a video of it in order to give an idea of what kind of sound what we think of as dead matter was releasing.
-Understandably, I’d say, as you don’t see many people making music out of seemingly silent rocks.
+When I wrote the post on Pinuccio Sciola’s singing stones, I received many messages from readers asking me to post a video to give an idea of what kind of sound what we think of as dead matter was releasing.
+Pretty understandable as you don’t see many people making music out of seemingly silent rocks.

-Pino Sciola is, undoubtedly, one of Sardinia’s best secrets (not-so-secret, one could argue), and by all means one of our regional prides.
+Pinuccio Sciola is, undoubtedly, one of Sardinia’s best secrets, and by all means one of our regional prides.

 He’s known all over the world, and if you have the chance to talk to him you’ll understand why.
 His art involves a fascinating holistic approach that embraces all aspects of a single phenomenon.
 With him, stones become alive, show their philosophical importance, allow us to linger and enjoy yet another sound of nature, and tell us a thing or two about the universe.

-Different languages, disciplines, yet-to-discover natural laws, all meet and gather in the realm Sciola has created in his open-air museum, which is “overwhelming in the evening, when the sun sets beyond the skyline”, according to its king.
+Different languages, disciplines, yet-to-discover natural laws, all meet in the realm Sciola has created in his open-air museum.
+Which is “overwhelming in the evening, when the sun sets beyond the skyline”, according to its king.

 Defining Sciola merely a sculptor would be limiting towards both his art and his stones.

-Pino Sciola has given us a new dimension regarding sculpture, to the extent that we can enjoy his otherwise only-visual creations also with our eyes closed.
-By listening to stone’s otherworldly sound we have the impression of being hearing the planet’s inner voice and the different elements interacting with each other, with our past, present and future blending together.
+Pino Sciola has given us a new dimension regarding sculpture.
+To the extent that we can enjoy his otherwise only-visual creations also with our eyes closed.
+By listening to the stones’ otherworldly sound, we have the impression of being hearing the planet’s inner voice and the different elements interacting with each other, with our past, present and future blending together.

-I’m aware that the video is a bit long, 7 minutes, but I didn’t want to cut too much because I felt like sharing as much as I could of this visceral sound.
-Enjoy it all, you might discover new elements nobody has perceived yet..
+I’m aware that the video is a bit long, 7 minutes, but I didn’t want to cut too much.
+I felt like sharing as much as I could of this visceral sound.
+Enjoy it all, you might discover new elements nobody has perceived yet.